lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### GNN Overview

 Graph neural networks have recently emerged as a powerful class of deep learning artificial networks, which process data structured as graphs.
-Graph neural networks are effective in many different fields such as recommmendation systems, drug/protein discovery and fraud detection.
+Graph neural networks are effective in many different fields such as recommmendation systems, drug/protein discovery and fraud detection [2].

 Graphs are non-euclidean data structures composed of nodes and edges, as can be seen in Fig.1 below.

-Figure 1: The nodes (shown as circles) and edges (lines between the circles) of a graph.
+Figure 1: The nodes (shown as circles) and edges (lines between the circles) of a graph [3].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/GraphTypes.png" alt="Untitled" style="height:auto;">